filviu/blog/content/posts/2013/2013-04-18-apache2-mpm-itk-maxclients-settings.md

   - temp_on

 ---
-I run the [mpm-itk apache2][1] module on my server since it&#8217;s shared between a few sites.
+I run the [mpm-itk apache2][1] module on my server since it's shared between a few sites.
 A few rogue crawlers brought it down a few days ago and while I was checking the logs I noticed a lot more apache children processes running than I had defined.
 One quick look in apache2.conf and I noticed my mistake.
 I had configured under a different prefork module since the default config shipping with debian has no section for itk.
 So I added it myself:

 [cce_apache]